SagarPatil-2808/Indian-Startup-Funding-Analysis./README.md

 - **`Funding Analysis.pbix`**
   Power BI file for interactive visualizations.
 Use this file to explore funding trends, key metrics, and detailed breakdowns by startup, investor, and funding stages.

-- **`KPIs & Key Insights.pdf`**
-  A document summarizing the key performance indicators (KPIs) and insights derived from the analysis.
-It covers overall funding, startup performance, and investor activity.

 - **`sql_Integration.ipynb`**
   Jupyter Notebook that demonstrates how SQL queries are integrated into the analysis.
 It shows how to manipulate and extract data from the funding dataset.